Originally published: September 26, 2023 by Rianna MacLeod

 How to fix a database connection error in WordPress

 Before you start troubleshooting, you’ll want to check for a recent website backup.
-Restoring your website from a most recent backup and rebooting your web server may be the path of least resistance and a good starting point.
+Restoring your website from the most recent backup and rebooting your web server may be the path of least resistance and a good starting point.

 If you don’t have a backup to restore from, then you’ll want to start now.
 Please make a backup of your entire WordPress site and database (if you can still connect to it using other tools) before proceeding with these next steps.
 This will help you easily restore your site in the event of an unexpected issue.